Learn / Guides / Customer analytics guide

 But combining these statistics with qualitative data—such as customer feedback, interviews, or survey responses—helps you prioritize the most effective marketing tools and techniques.

-Focusing on both quantitative and qualitative data can help your team figure out where it’s most valuable to focus your customer analytics strategy efforts, and if you need to trim unnecessary processes from your marketing budget or expand your customer reach more efficiently.
+Gathering quantitative and qualitative data helps your team figure out where to focus your customer analytics strategy efforts, and whether you need to trim unnecessary processes from your marketing budget or expand your customer reach more efficiently.

-A big next step is to start using customer analytics software that can help you capture accurate customer analytics data.
-Then, you can start identifying factors that will boost your company’s success.
+Use customer analytics software to capture accurate customer data and start identifying factors that will boost your company’s success.